AI Tools & Workflow

 What she built

-I want to build a quick-capture automation on my [iPhone / Android phone /
+I want to build a quick-capture automation that lets me speak a thought

 Paste this into your AI of choice.
 If you work in public health and need a HIPAA-compliant option, PH360 is built for exactly this.

-Tool 02 AI Brain Dump Router Dump everything in one place, let AI sort it.
-Nothing moves without your approval.
+Tool 02 AI Brain Dump Router Dump everything in one place, let AI sort it — nothing moves without your approval.

 The friction